Biden and Harris condemn recent attacks on Jewish community in US and abroad - KESQ

 Last week, a man was arrested after a 29-year-old Jewish man was punched, kicked and pepper-sprayed Thursday during an incident in New York’s Times Square, CNN previously reported.
 The assault involved about five to six men who allegedly yelled anti-Semitic statements, CNN reported.

-The New York Police Department’s Hate Crime Task Force tweeted that it is investigating the incident and Gov. Andrew Cuomo has directed the State Police Hate Crimes Task Force to assist in the investigation.
+The New York Police Department’s Hate Crime Task Force tweeted that it is investigating the incident and Gov. Andrew Cuomo, a Democrat, has directed the State Police Hate Crimes Task Force to assist in the investigation.

-The Los Angeles Police Department is investigating an altercation last week near Hollywood in which witnesses said Jewish people dining at a restaurant were targeted by a group of pro-Palestinian men driving past in vehicles.
-The LAPD is treating the incident as a possible hate crime.

-A woman who said she was dining at the restaurant told CNN that the people in the cars began throwing bottles at the group and yelled anti-Semitic slurs, including the words “dirty Jew.”
+A woman who said she was dining at the restaurant in Los Angeles told CNN that the people in the cars began throwing bottles at the group and yelled anti-Semitic slurs, including the words “dirty Jew.”

 Los Angeles Mayor Eric Garcetti condemned the attack and said the city would meet the incident “with a full force of law.”

-Note: CLARIFICATION: This story has been updated to specify the show on which Rep. Marjorie Taylor Greene made her comments about mask mandates.